-(iii) Basbar bin Ghiath al-Mawaisi. (d.
-218 A.H.), He availed of the teachings of Abu Haneefa for a few days.
+(iii) Basbar bin Ghiath al Mawaisi. (d.
+218 A.H.), He availed of the teachiags of Abu Haneefa for a few days.
 Then he had the advantage of instruction from Abu Yusuf, and he became known as the intimate of his very circle.
-He took the narration from Abu Yusuf and then staged such opposition to him that he condemned him.
-The traditionists, too, lowered him in their estimation of confidence; Zahabi has dubbed him unworthy of narration.
+He made the narration from Abu Yusuf and then staged such opposition to him that he condemned him.
+The Traditionists, too, lowered him in their estimation of confidence Zahabi has dubbed him as unworthy of narration.